Crisis (punk band)

-Crisis are an English punk rock band formed in 1977 in Guildford, Surrey, England.
-They performed at rallies for Rock Against Racism and the Anti-Nazi League, and at Right to Work marches.
-British music magazine Sounds used the phrase "Music to March To" to describe their controversial and radical left-wing form of punk rock.
+Crisis are an English punk rock band formed in 1977 in Guildford, Surrey.
+An openly left-wing and anti-fascist band, they performed at rallies for Rock Against Racism and the Anti-Nazi League, and at Right to Work marches.
+British music magazine Sounds used the phrase "Music to March To" to describe their controversial and radical left-wing form of music.

 History

 Formation and career

 Crisis formed in 1977 with the lineup of Phrazer (vocals), Lester Jones (lead guitar), Douglas Pearce (guitar), Tony Wakeford (bass) and Insect Robin the Cleaner (drums).

 Their debut single, "No Town Hall", was released in 1978 on Action Group Records.

 On 11 January 1978, Crisis recorded four tracks at a Peel Session for BBC Radio 1, with two of the tracks released as the "UK 79" 7" single in 1979 on the Ardkor label.
 The remaining two Peel Session songs were posthumously issued by Ardkor in 1981 as "Alienation".
+Crisis's sound distinguished the band from other punk rock groups, as the band could also easily fit into the post-punk/gothic sound.

 In early 1979, the band underwent a major change in personnel when Phrazer and Insect Robin the Cleaner were replaced by Dexter (a longtime fan and roadie) and Luke Rendle.
 After performing their last show, supporting Magazine and Bauhaus in their hometown of Guildford on 10 May 1980, the band broke up.
 A recording of the final show was released in 2008 as the Ends!
 CD.